JohnEstropia/GCDKit/README.md

 GCDKit
 ===========

-GCDKit is Grand Central Dispatch simplified with swift.
+GCDKit is Grand Central Dispatch simplified with Swift.

 ---